aalku/joatse-cloud/README.md

 It's designed for sysadmins and software developers to access resources they already have access to but quickly and as easy as possible.
 Also they must be able to give access to other selected people.

-Right now you can share access to any TCP port that is accessible to you and any http(s) resource but in the future we would like to be able to share UDP ports, files, folders and maybe other resources.
+Right now you can share access to any TCP port that is accessible to you, any http(s) resource, and individual files or folders (RO/RW).

 You can also share any TCP port or http(s) resource via unauthenticated Socks5 proxy protocol.